taishi-i/awesome-ChatGPT-repositories/README.md

  * [TavernAI](https://github.com/tavernai/tavernai) - Atmospheric adventure chat for AI language models (KoboldAI, NovelAI, Pygmalion, OpenAI chatgpt, gpt-4)
  * [lmql](https://github.com/eth-sri/lmql) - A language for constraint-guided and efficient LLM programming.
  * [chatarena](https://github.com/farama-foundation/chatarena) - ChatArena (or Chat Arena) is a Multi-Agent Language Game Environments for LLMs.
 The goal is to develop communication and collaboration capabilities of AIs.
+ * [Data-Science-Roadmap](https://github.com/moataz-elmesmary/data-science-roadmap) - Data Science Roadmap from A to Z

 ## Langchain